Quality indicators in residential aged care

 All Commonwealth subsidised residential aged care services must collect and provide quality indicator data to the Department of Health against the following quality indicators:

 - Use of physical restraint

-These clinical indicators measure important aspects of the quality of care that can affect your health and wellbeing.
-The information is gathered from routine care and submitted to the Department of Health for consolidation and reporting back to services.
+These quality indicators measure important aspects of the quality of care that can affect a care recipient’s health and wellbeing.
+The information is gathered through routine care processes and submitted to the Department of Health.

-In time the QI data will be consolidated and published on the Aged Care Quality and Safety Commission website.
-Publication of QI data will give consumers transparent, comparable information about quality in aged care to aid decision making
+The quality indicator data will be consolidated and published on the Australian Institute of Health and Welfare website.
+Publication of QI data will give consumers transparent, comparable information about quality in aged care to aid decision making.

 Practical advice, resources, videos, guidelines and tools for aged care service providers participating in the program.
 Find out about accessing the QI application on the My Aged Care Provider Portal, collecting your data, and more.